CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

-# 03 - Configuiring Barracuda Firewall
+# 03 - Configuring Barracuda Firewall

 ## Overview
 In this task, you will configure the Barracuda Web Application firewall hosted on Azure for publishing IIS Based websites.

-## Task 1: Configuiring Barracuda Firewall
+## Task 1: Configuring Barracuda Firewall

 1. In the **Sign-In page** of Barracuda, use the following credentials: